EarthEdSTEM/earthed-iot-programs-tutorials/T_Fan.md

 ## Step 6 - Add some inputs
 Coding: Add Inputs to Trigger the Fan
 ---------------------------------------
-For this tutorial, we will use Buttons A and B on the Microbit as user inputs to trigger the fan.
-Pressing a button will store either a '1' for true or a '0' for false.
+For this tutorial, we will use Buttons 'A and 'B' on the micro:bit as user inputs to trigger the fan.
+When a user presses the 'A' button, a '1' (true) value will be stored in the 'FanOn' variable.
+When a user presses the 'B' button, a '0' (false) value will be stored in the 'FanOn' variable.
+Using the variable in this way lets us create a switch.
 1. Place an ``||Input: if button A pressed||`` block from the ``||Input: Input||`` menu onto the workspace.
 2. Go to ``||Variables: Variables||`` and place a ``||Variables: set FanOn to||`` block in the ``||Input: if button A pressed||`` block.
-3. Replace the value '0' with a **'1'**.
+3. Replace the value **'0'** with a **'1'**.
 This sets the 'FanOn' variable to 'True' to turn the fan on.
 4. Repeat steps 1 - 3 to create an input for Button B, leaving the value as **'0'** for 'False'.

 ```blocks